 Personal vehicle mileage will be reimbursed at the approved rate per kilometre to a maximum of the economy airfare.
 The Board assumes no financial responsibility for privately owned vehicles other than paying the kilometric rate when used on business.
-Those driving a personal vehicle on Board business cannot make claims to Board business as a result of an accident.
+Those driving a personal vehicle on Board business cannot make claims to the Board for damages as a result of an accident.